volatiletech/sqlboiler/README.md

 Your `ModelHook` will always be defined as `func(boil.Executor, *Model)`

-Please be aware that if your project has no need for hooks they can be disabled on generation using the `--no-hooks` flag.
-Doing so will save you some binary size on compilation.

 ### Transactions

-The `boil.Executor` interface implements `sql.Tx`, as well as most other database driver implementations.
+The boil.Executor interface powers all of SQLBoiler.
+This means anything that conforms to the three `Exec/Query/QueryRow` methods can be used. `sql.DB`, `sql.Tx` as well as other libraries (`sqlx`) conform to this interface, and therefore any of these things may be used as an executor for any query in the system.
 This makes using transactions very simple:

 ```go
 tx, err := db.Begin()